 - o Parents are asked to monitor their child's health daily.
-Students should remain at home if they are not feeling well. - o Staff will continue Daily Symptom Checklist completion. - o Staff and students will continue temperature screenings upon entry to facility/schools. - o Staff and students should remain at home if they are not feeling well.
+Students should remain at home if they are not feeling well. - o Staff are asked to monitor their health daily and remain home if they are feeling sick.

 Health Separation Rooms